khadijaMadane/Drowsiness_Detection_Project/README.md

-# Drowsiness Detection Model
+# Real-Time Drowsiness Detection for Drivers

 Welcome to the Drowsiness Detection Model project!
+This project leverages computer vision and machine learning techniques to develop a real-time drowsiness detection application for drivers.
+Utilizing a Convolutional Neural Network (CNN) model based on the InceptionV3 architecture, the application monitors the movement of the driver’s eyes through a live video stream to identify signs of drowsiness.
+When fatigue is detected, an audible alarm is triggered to alert the driver.

-This project utilizes computer vision techniques and machine learning to detect drowsiness in individuals.
-It aims to enhance safety by alerting individuals when they exhibit signs of drowsiness, especially in situations such as driving or operating machinery.
+The Drowsiness Detection Model aims to enhance safety by promptly warning individuals when they exhibit signs of drowsiness, especially in critical situations such as driving or operating heavy machinery.

 ## Requirements